nithish24/Graphical-representational-of-N-queens-algorithm-using-backtracking-OpenGL/README.md

 the second option only shows the movements of the queens with no danger-spots. the third option shows the final positions of the queen directly with no movements.

+The output video file is also attached, if unable to preview one can download it.
+If anyone encounter a problem feel free to post the issue.